Luminous Fast Blue Optical Transients as very massive star core-collapse events: Introduction

-Sufficiently massive stars are expected to directly form black holes without launching a supernova.
-The landscape of explodability is thought to be complex, with neutron star and some black hole-forming events capable of launching successful supernovae, and other black hole-forming core-collapses resulting in direct black hole formation without any significant ejecta \citep[e.g.][]{2003ApJ...591..288H,2020ApJ...890...51E}.
-Observational evidence for `quiet' black hole formation comes from a lack of massive stars $\gtrsim 20$\,M$_{\odot}$ in pre-supernovae imaging, and the disappearance of supergiant stars without evidence for a supernova (\citealt{2009MNRAS.395.1409S,2014ApJ...791..105W,2015MNRAS.453.2885R,2017MNRAS.469.1445A,2024ApJ...964..171B}).
-Some LFBOT models invoke such a scenario, where a massive star collapses to a black hole without a successful supernova (a `failed supernova'), followed by accretion of the remaining (`leftover') material onto the nascent BH \citep[e.g.][]{2018MNRAS.476.2366F,2019MNRAS.485L..83Q}.
+Some LFBOT models invoke such a scenario, where a massive star collapses to a black hole without a successful supernova (a `failed supernova'), followed by the accretion of some fraction of the remaining (`leftover') material onto the nascent BH \citep[e.g.][]{2014ApJ...781..119P,2015MNRAS.451.2656K,2018MNRAS.476.2366F,2019MNRAS.485L..83Q}.
 The failed supernova hypothesis resembles early collapsar gamma-ray burst (GRB) models \citep[e.g.][]{1993ApJ...405..273W,1999ApJ...524..262M,1999ApJ...526..152F}, which also feature accreting black holes born in core-collapse, but without a successful (or a weak) supernova.
 In LFBOTs there is no evidence for a supernova, but unlike in collapsar GRBs, no gamma-ray emission has been observed, and the outflows are only mildly relativistic \citep[e.g.][]{2020ApJ...895L..23C}.